gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 ![Alt Image Text](./images/query-lite-from-browser.png "Query lite in Browser")

 **Note:** Do not use this approach in Production.
-It's easy to break, URL may need to be encoded, is a seurity risk, its very fragile.
+It's easy to break, URL may need to be encoded, is a security risk, it's very fragile.

 For more details, refer to the [Elasticsearch URI Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html) documentation.